jupyter/nbdime/docs/source/config.rst

     }

 Which will ignore outputs, specify that attachments should not be ignored, and ignore the cell metadata keys as specified in the list.
-In general, the list syntax for keys are used for ignoring leaf-nodes, that is, things that are not a sequence or map (`[]` or `{}`).
+In general, ``true`` and ``false`` are used to configure diffing an entire list or map (e.g.
+``"/cells/*/outputs"`` is a list of output, and ``"/cells/*/metadata"`` is a map of key-value pairs).
+For maps, you can additionally specify a list of keys to ignore.
+This is meant to enable ignoring of leaf-nodes like ``execution_count`` on cells and outputs, or specific metadata keys.
+If the key is not a leaf-node, it is recommended to instead include the key in the path, and use ``true`` or ``false``.

 Configurations of "Ignore" in different sections will be merged, such that